smitpi/PSToolKit/docs/docs/Write-Message.md

 ### EXAMPLE 1
 ```
-Write-PSToolKitMessage -Action Getting -Severity Information -Object (get-item .) -Message "This is","the directory","you are in." -MessageColor Cyan,DarkGreen,DarkRed
+Write-Message -Action Getting -Severity Information -Object (get-item .) -Message "This is","the directory","you are in." -MessageColor Cyan,DarkGreen,DarkRed
 ```

 ## PARAMETERS